roosamic1/DND-5e-LaTeX-Template/README.md

 ### Goal 1: Make charactersheet generation simpler
 ### To Do:
- -find a way to let stats / proficiency be callable variables (current method: \newcommand) -make skills/ saving trow tables automatic affter some initialization (ie only proficiency bool as input)
+- find a way to let stats / proficiency be callable variables (current method: \newcommand)
+- make skills/ saving trow tables automatic affter some initialization (ie only proficiency bool as input)

 ### Image Credit